Worksheet 5

 p

 With 1000 simulations, you’ll see that the confidence interval goes about 3 percentage points up and down from the estimate.
 A rule of thumb is that confidence intervals for proportions based on samples of size 1000 will have a margin of error of about 3 percentage points (as long as the true proportion is somewhere near 0.5).
 Check this on the next opinion poll result you see: usually it will say something like “accurate to within 3 percentage points 19 times out of 20”, which is their calculated margin of error for a 95% CI.
-We know that the right answer in this case (from power.t.test) is 0.59, so if your estimated-by-simulation power comes out between about 0.56 and about 0.62, that is as expected.
+If your estimated-by-simulation power comes out between about 0.56 and about 0.62, that is as expected.
 If it doesn’t, either you were unlucky or you have a coding error (such as, forgetting to do the test one-sided).

 tibble(sim = 1:10000) %>%